mietzen/split-gateway/README.md

-# **⚠️ Beware this service will expose ports from your local network to the internet.
+## **⚠️ Beware this service will expose ports from your local network to the internet.
 I'm not responsible for your improvidence! ⚠️**
+­
 # Split-Gateway

 ## **TL:DR**
 This service splits your traffic between a default gateway and a external gateway.
-It will auto-detect services via ufw rules and set/delete the rules accordingly.
+It will auto-detect services via `ufw` and set/delete the routes accordingly.

 Install on Debian 10:
 ```